smunir2001/ReactJS-Mastery/Zero to Mastery/Section2_ReactBasics.md

 The __index.js__ file is the entry point of all React applications.

 Whatever is present in __App__ will be rendered to the __root div__ in __index.html__.

+### Components
+A component is a self-contained piece of code that returns some visual UI representation of our app.
+* Combination of HTML, CSS, and JS